eclipse-kura/kura/kura/distrib/src/main/resources/intel-up2-ubuntu-18/README.md

 ### Install Ubuntu on Intel Up² board

-- To install the OS, you need a Intel Up² board, an USB stick with at least 8Gb of space, a keyboard, a mouse, a screen and an internet connection.
+- To install the OS, you need a Intel Up² board, an USB stick with at least 8Gb of space, a keyboard, a mouse, a screen and an Internet connection.

 - Download Ubuntu 18.04.2 ISO from the Ubuntu download page (works with desktop and server edition)